mkmik/getsum/README.md

 The `getsum` client then fetches this module using the https://proxy.golang.org and verifies the checksum using https://sum.golang.org. (read more about it [here](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md))

-Thus we neverage an existing large scale transparent log to ensure that files are indeed **immutable** the original publisher of that URL never changes the file (and the published `.sha` file).
+Thus we leverage an existing large scale transparent log to ensure that files are indeed **immutable** the original publisher of that URL never changes the file (and the published `.sha` file).